jadecobra/python_tdd_exercises/source/how_to/make_person.rst

 The difference between the call to the :ref:`factory function<test_factory_w_keyword_arguments>` (``reality``) and the :ref:`dictionary<what is a dictionary?>` for ``my_expectation`` in the test is - ``year_of_birth`` and ``age``.
 One takes in a value for ``year_of_birth`` and the other uses ``year_of_birth`` to calculate the age, the other things are the same.

-I can use :ref:`a dictionary<what is a dictionary?>` to remove the parts that are the same.
+I can use a :ref:`dictionary<what is a dictionary?>` to remove the parts that are the same.

 ----